Upload your ZIP file

 - Yes, completely free with no account required.

-- What does the compression strength setting do?
+- What does the compression level do?